Jenn Cuneta

-Jenn Cuneta is a Filipino American singer, actress, and model, based in New York.
+Jenn Cuneta is a Filipino American singer based in New York.
 Debuting first as J. CEE in 1993, she changed to Jenn Cuneta in 2005.
 Her 2005 solo single "Come Rain Come Shine", which samples "Silly Love Songs" by Paul McCartney and Wings, reached No. 2 on the Billboard Dance Airplay chart and was featured on Ultra.Weekend and Dance Dance Revolution Hottest Party 2.
-She is a niece of Sharon Cuneta.
+She is the niece of Sharon Cuneta.